Build a mentally

 Present data analysis to client

-5. Findings, Recommendations and Action plan:
+5. Findings, Recommendations

 A report outlining the key findings and our recommendations to improve your workplace culture and organisational performance is produced.